 A lease addendum is used to provide documentation to both parties of any changes that have been made to the conditions and rules originally stated.
 This will eliminate any misunderstandings or misinterpretations based on agreements that were made verbally about the lease.
 A lease addendum can include rules pertaining to the property only allowing smoking outside the premises, for example.
 The tenant agrees to the addendum by initialing the document.

 A lease addendum is easy to create as it only needs to list the information that is being added and was not present in the original agreement.
 The addendum must include:

 - The names of all relevant parties.

 - A detailed explanation of what is being added to the original agreement.

 Landlords benefit from lease addenda by clearly stating the important rules and regulations of the property.
 Tenants should have a copy of their own that has been signed by both parties.
 A lease addendum is legal as long as both parties have signed, indicating an agreement to the content listed.

 If you have more questions about addendum agreement meaning, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.